nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Choose your option:
 ```

-You can choose what you want to clear completely and choose the corresponding number i.e. `1` or `2`.
+You can choose what you want to clear and choose the corresponding number i.e. `1` or `2`.

 <br>